-Determination of fair value of financial and nonfinancial instruments internal valuation techniques using generally accepted market valuation models.
+Where the fair values of financial and nonfinancial instruments recorded or disclosed in the consolidated financial statements cannot be derived from active markets, they are determined using internal valuation techniques using generally accepted market valuation models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimates are used in establishing fair values (see Note 28).